Herniated Disk

 What are the symptoms of a herniated disk?

-Back pain, numbness, tingling, and weakness in arms or legs.
+May include back pain, numbness, tingling, weakness, or pain in the arms or legs.

 How is a herniated disk diagnosed?